Kwon Soon-woo

 Kwon Soon-woo (권순우; born 2 December 1997) is a South Korean professional tennis player.
-He has been ranked as high as world No. 52 ranking by the Association of Tennis Professionals (ATP), which he first achieved in November 2021.
-He also has a career-high doubles ranking of world No. 227, attained in October 2022.
-Since turning professional in 2015, Kwon has won two ATP, three ATP Challenger Tour and five ITF World Tennis Tour singles titles.
+He has been ranked as high as world No. 52 ranking by the ATP, achieved in November 2021 and a doubles ranking of world No. 224, attained in December 2022.
+Kwon has won two ATP, three ATP Challenger Tour and five ITF World Tennis Tour singles titles.

 He broke into the top 100 of the ATP singles rankings in August 2019 after reaching the quarterfinals at the Los Cabos Open and contested his first ATP Tour final at the Astana Open in September 2021, where he won his maiden title and made his top 60 debut.
-In January 2023, he won his second ATP Tour title at the Adelaide International as a lucky loser, becoming the first Korean to win multiple ATP titles.
+In January 2023, he won his second ATP Tour title at the Adelaide International as a lucky loser, becoming the first Korean to win multiple ATP titles and the tenth lucky loser champion overall in the Open Era.

 Early life

 Kwon was born in a small town Sangju and began playing tennis at age 10.
 He moved to Seoul at age 16 and attended high school there with Lee Duck-hee, another future ATP Tour player.
 His father Younghun is a talented amateur tennis player and introduced him to tennis.
 His favorite surface is hard and favorite shots are down-the-line forehand and drop shot.